lilynoel/T3A2-A/README.md

 The goal of a guest user is to view the menu of available baked goods and their corresponding prices and to locate address and contact information for Bone & Biscuit's storefront.
 <br>

-- As a guest or visitor to the Bone & Biscuit web application, I'd like to have the option of navigating the site seamlessly, have an understanding of what the application does / it's purpose and experience some of the app's features such as viewing a listing.
+- As a guest or visitor to the Bone & Biscuit web application, I'd like to have the option of navigating the site seamlessly, have an understanding of what the application does / it's purpose and experience some of the app's features such as viewing a product listing.
 <br>

 - The option to sign up / register is important as a guest or visitor to the application.
 If I enjoy my preliminary experience of the application, and it aligns with my needs I will then expect the capability of registering to the application's services to place an order.

 #### Members
-The goal of a member in addition to the guest user goals, is to place an online order of freshly baked treats for my dog that I can conveniently collect at the Bone & Biscuit bakery location.
+The goal of a member in addition to the guest user goals, is to place an online order of freshly baked treats for my dog that I can conveniently collect at the Bone & Biscuit bakery location and to also view my own orders.
 <br>

-- Members have access to the website in its full state as per the guest user  experience  with the added ability to reserve baked goods for pickup.
+- Members have access to the website in its full state as per the guest user  experience  with the added ability to reserve baked goods for pickup and to view their existing orders & order status.

 ## R5.
 Wireframes